rajsinghtech/portfolio/content/post/tailscale-operator/index.md

 ## Installation

 Before we can use any of the Tailscale features, we need to install the operator.
-There are two main components to set up:

 Please follow the [Tailscale Kubernetes Operator Installation Guide](https://tailscale.com/kb/1236/kubernetes-operator) for more details.